Bren Smith, B.S., LMT, CEOLD in OKC

 The NMJ is the space that transmits signals from the motor neuron to the skeletal muscle fiber to control contraction and voluntary movement.
 If the muscle fibers are tense, shorten, damaged, or in spasm, this connection is impaired and reduces the muscle function.

 In August 2018 a friend of mine asked what my thoughts were on death and dying.
 It was a simple answer for me, “Death and dying are a part of life.”
-This simple question sparked an unyielding journey to discover how massage therapy works together with healthcare at the end-of-life. the short answer is very well.
-Out of the pursuit of this answer, I became a hospice volunteer, completed a 5-day intensive course in San Francisco, CA entitled, “Massage Therapy in Hospice Care”, and earned certification as an a End-of-Life Doula through the University of Vermont College of Medicine.
+This simple question sparked an unyielding journey to discover how massage therapy works together as healthcare at the end-of-life.
+In the pursuit of this understanding, I completed hospice volunteer training and completed in June 2019 a 5-day intensive course in San Francisco, CA entitled, “Massage Therapy in Hospice Care”.